Ben Hirsch

 In the past I've worked on Amazon Cloud Cam (RIP) where I worked on our WebRTC SFU and computer vision pipeline.
 Before that I worked at CENTR Cam (Also RIP) doing things like optimizing image processing kernels to dewarp fisheye cameras and blend them for Movidius' (RIP-ish?) "vector processing units" and generally trying to get things done for my first job out of college.

 In college I was interested in GPU programming and programming language design.
 Still am.
-Lately I've been interested in Linux networking.
+Lately I've been interested in learning more about Linux which you can see in my io_uring + Rust async project twoio.

 My goal with this blog is to write about things I'm learning about.
 I will fully admit to not having the deepest knowledge in any one subject, but it's always good to learn and play around with things so you can go deeper when you're required to.